shstkvch/Marwood/bugs.md

 * data-character-index on dom nodes is erratic, doesn't reflect actual characters a lot of the time.
 *	character switching is broken (alt)
+* Element switching is broken unless on a blank/new element
 * Pagination doesn't exist yet
 * Backspace & cursor keys are wonky on elements with invisible spaces
 * Save & load functionality doesn't exist yet.
 No way to title scripts

 ## Minor
 * New characters don't register if you paste a chunk of script into the document